Proxy Mode

 Link to section: What happens when a malicious prompt is detected?What happens when a malicious prompt is detected?

-Returns a 400 Bad Request error with:
+- Returns a 400 Bad Request error with scan details and request ID

-Can trigger webhook notifications if configured
+- Can trigger webhook notifications if configured

 Link to section: Do you log or store my prompts?Do you log or store my prompts?